Saghen/blink.cmp/README.md

       -- Which directions to show the window,
       -- falling back to the next direction when there's not enough space direction_priority = { 's', 'n' },

+      -- Whether to automatically show the window when new completion items are available auto_show = true,

       -- Controls how the completion items are rendered on the popup window draw = {
         -- Aligns the keyword you've typed to a component in the menu